For First Time Visitors

 Children are welcome at S. Stephen’s!
 If you have school-age children, we invite you to bring them to Sunday School.
-Ask an usher to direct you to the third floor classrooms where it takes place.
+Please ask an usher to direct you!
 During the first part of the service the children receive Christian education and enjoy fellowship with one another; during the second part they return to their families in church to participate in the Mass.

 We also have a Nursery for younger children (up to age five).
 When you arrive, ask an usher, who will be glad to escort you there.
 You are also welcome to keep your children with you during church, whatever their age.
 If you need to take your child out for a moment, please feel free to use the parish library - a comfortable space just a few steps down the hallway from the church.